-Maryland Democrats plow ahead with expensive education bill as legislative session may end early due to coronavirus
+Maryland lawmakers to end legislative session early due to coronavirus

 MNUCHIN SAYS TRUMP ADMINISTRATION NOT PUSHING BAILOUTS AS HE SEEKS TO CALM ECONOMIC ANXIETIES ON FOX NEWS SUNDAY

-The move to push forward on the "Blueprint for Maryland's Future" legislation comes after a statement Senate President Bill Ferguson and House Speaker Adrienne Jones last week, reported by WTOP, emphasized the need for the legislature to focus on moving "critical bills in an expedited fashion."
+The move to push forward on the "Blueprint for Maryland's Future" legislation came after a statement Senate President Bill Ferguson and House Speaker Adrienne Jones last week, reported by WTOP, emphasized the need for the legislature to focus on moving "critical bills in an expedited fashion."

 Republican State Senator and Minority Whip Stephen Hershey has been critical of moves to push tax increases and the spending increases that come with the Kirwan bill.